ranand12/blog/_posts/2020-02-28-Kube-scheduler.md

 In the example above:

 - In the example above you see that the redis-cache label (**apptype=redis-cache**) is added to every pod which gets deployed as part of this deployment
 - The **podAntiAffinity** is described such that no two redis-cache pods are deployed inside the same server.
-This is defined by the by the built-in topology "kubernetes.io/hostname" which means its a single node.
+This is defined by the built-in topology "kubernetes.io/hostname" which means its a single node.
 This can also be extended to zones or any other legal-key if required.

 Awesome - once you deploy this - here is what you would get :